 6. Earn some more money

-How much of my income should I spend on home loan repayments?
+How much of my income should go to home loan repayments?

-Although the general rule of thumb is no more than 30% of income, someone on a higher income might find paying this proportion out of a higher salary manageable, as long as their other expenses aren't too luxurious.
-If you're finding things a bit tight every month, however, then you're paying more than is comfortable or safe and you need to take action.
+Although the general rule of thumb is no more than 30% of income, higher-income households might find paying this proportion manageable, as long as their other expenses aren't too luxurious.
+If you're finding things a bit tight every month, however, then you're paying more than is comfortable or safe, and you need to take action.

 Identifying mortgage stress